 Though physical damages are not really required to claim for medical battery, physical damages may help the claim process.
 If the plaintiff sustains any physical damages or harm, it could be claimed.
 Physical injury may cover cuts, bruises, or physical pain.
 It should be noted that even when the physical damages ended up in a beneficial result to the plaintiff, the claim is still possible.

 Non-economic damages could also be claimed in the medical battery.
-The plaintiff could claim for the anxiety, loss of enjoyment, inability to perform day-to-day activities and mental shock endured due to the procedure.
+The plaintiff could claim for the anxiety, loss of enjoyment, inability to perform day-to-day activities, and mental shock endured due to the procedure.

-Common Defense Points in a Medical Battery Claim
+Common Defense Points Used in the Claim

 - The plaintiff was informed about the procedure.
-This could be established with the medical documents of the patient
+This could be established with the medical documents of the patient.

 - The physician performed the procedure under a medical emergency